-Get a reservation for Thanksgiving at Midtown
+Get a reservation for Thanksgiving at Midtown while you can!

-Canadian Bob desperately grabbing yakimo from a street cart and topping it with crumbled Pocky for "sweet potato casserole."
-And poor Nigel from Someplace-Upon-Sea, simmering a package of nikujaga until it disintegrated, then announcing it "proper gravy."
+And poor Nigel from "Someplace-Upon-Sea," simmering a package of nikujaga until it disintegrated, then announcing it "proper gravy."

 We've all been there.

-This year, skip the conbini workarounds and questionable substitutions.
+Skip the conbini workarounds and questionable substitutions.
 Midtown BBQ is laying out a proper Thanksgiving feast – the kind that makes your tastebuds remember home without having to slave over a single-burner conro or wash a mountain of dishes.

 The welcome drink comes first – craft beer, wine, cocktail, your call.